bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 attacking your individual account.

 Within a given company there are many people whom have access to the funds.
-You may have heard the expression that Can Keep a Secret If Two Are Dead', well all exchanges end up depending upon multiple people who share the responsibility of guarding the secret key that controls the funds.
+You may have heard the expression that 'Three Can Keep a Secret If Two Are Dead', well all exchanges end up depending upon multiple people who share the responsibility of guarding the secret key that controls the funds.
 If any one of them is compromised then everyones funds are at risk.
-In this respect being individually responsible for maintaining your own secrets can be much more secure than any multi-signature system.
+In this respect being individually responsible for maintaining your own secrets is the only option.
+Multi-signature accounts can help exchanges secure their funds, but have historically been so difficult that few exchanges use it.

 ## Fast, but not *too* fast
 With BitShares your trades execute in seconds, just like any centralized website interface.
-Unlike centralized exchanges there can be no frequency trading, front running, or hidden orders.
+Unlike centralized exchanges there can be no high frequency trading, front running, or hidden orders.
 This puts all traders on a level playing field.

 On Wall Street traders go to great length to get as physically close to the exchange as possible because